dhrupo/multilingual-forms-fluent-forms-wpml/readme.txt

 Contributors: dhrupo, wpmanageninja
 Tags: Integration, WPML, Form, Integration, Fluent Forms Requires at least: 5.0
-Tested up to: 6.5.2
+Tested up to: 6.7.2
 Requires PHP: 7.4
 Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Connect Fluent Forms with WooCommerce.
+Seamlessly integrate Fluent Forms with WPML to create multilingual forms for your WordPress website.

 == Description ==
-Create WooCommerce Product from your Fluent Forms Form Submission.

-== Add-On Fluent Forms ==
-<a href="https://wordpress.org/plugins/fluentform">Fluent Forms</a> is a free and the fastest form builder plugin for WordPress.
-This Plugin integrates with WooCommerce by providing an option for your users to add product in WooCommerce while submitting a form in WordPress.
+Fluent Forms WPML bridges the gap between Fluent Forms and WPML, allowing you to create fully multilingual forms on your WordPress website without technical hassle.

 === FEATURES ===
-- Ability to add WooCommerce Product
+Display form labels, placeholders, and options in the user's preferred language also validation messages appear in the user's preferred language

+=== Requirements ===
+This plugin requires the following plugins to be installed and activated:

+Fluent Forms Pro 6.0.2 or higher
+WPML Multilingual CMS 4.6 or higher
+WPML String Translation 3.2 or higher
+You must have all three plugins active for this integration to function properly.

 == About Fluent Forms ==
 <a href="https://wordpress.org/plugins/fluentform">Fluent Forms</a> is a light-weight and fastest Form Builder plugin.